Everest Adventure – 10 Days

 International airfare and airport departure tax (See the international flights page)

-Any others expenses which are not mentioned on 'Price Includes' section.
+Any others expenses which are not mentioned in the 'Price Includes' section

 The following gives you a general idea of the personal items that you can bring for the trek.
 The personal items are of individual interest and choice.
 The most important fact that one should keep in mind is that one should have enough clothes to tackle the cold weather in the Himalayas.